 - Cream butter and sugar until light and fluffy.
 Beat in egg.
-Add cranberry sauce, vanilla extract and orange juice; mix well.
+Add cranberry sauce, vanilla extract and orange juice.
+Mix well.

-- Add dry ingredients to butter mixture just until moistened.
-Spread mixture in prepared loaf pan.
+- Add dry ingredients to wet mixture just until moistened.
+Spread mixture in a prepared loaf pan.

-- Bake about 1 1/4 hours or until golden brown and toothpick inserted in center comes out clean.
+- Bake about 1 hour or until golden brown and toothpick inserted in center comes out clean.
 If you use a glass loaf pan, it will take a bit longer.

 Happy cranberry-filled holidays!